 (Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+As an Amazon Associate, I earn from qualifying purchases.
 You can also read our Disclosure & Disclaimer policy here)

-1. How do I feel when I am angry?
+How do I feel when I am angry?

+Anger is a very unpleasant emotion.
 When I feel angry I may also feel

 - full of negative thoughts.